-While Wise has an upfront fee in the UK and Europe (free in USA, Australia, NZ), there are no ongoing subscription fees.
+While Wise has an upfront fee in the UK and Europe (free in the USA, Australia, and NZ), there are no ongoing subscription fees.
 Revolut meanwhile provides several paid subscription options, which can mean more flexibility for businesses.

-Similar to Wise, Revolut Business account (review) holders can hold and exchange multiple currencies, the exchange rates offered by Revolut are highly competitive as well.
+Similar to Wise, Revolut Business account (review) holders can hold and exchange multiple currencies, and the exchange rates offered by Revolut are highly competitive as well.

 And Revolut has a number of different plans for business which also include access to saving vaults, budgeting, and analytics tools with a user-friendly interface and real-time transaction alerts.

 Also like Wise, Revolut has API access, expense management, invoicing, and integration with accounting software are among the features included in all subscription plans with Revolut.

 But Revolut does some things Wise does not, like being a payment gateway and supplying card readers for physical locations.